ovh/terraform-provider-ovh/website/docs/r/cloud_project_database_m3db_namespace.html.markdown

 * `cluster_id` - (Required, Forces new resource) Cluster ID.

 * `name` - (Required, Forces new resource) Name of the namespace.
+A namespace named "default" is mapped with already created default namespace instead of creating a new namespace.

 * `resolution` - (Optional) Resolution for an aggregated namespace.
 Should follow Rfc3339 e.g P2D, PT48H.

 * `retention_block_data_expiration_duration` - (Optional) Controls how long we wait before expiring stale data.
 Should follow Rfc3339 e.g P2D, PT48H.

-* `retention_block_size_duration` - (Optional) Controls how long to keep a block in memory before flushing to a fileset on disk.
+* `retention_block_size_duration` - (Optional, Forces new resource) Controls how long to keep a block in memory before flushing to a fileset on disk.
 Should follow Rfc3339 e.g P2D, PT48H.

 * `retention_buffer_future_duration` - (Optional) Controls how far into the future writes to the namespace will be accepted.
 Should follow Rfc3339 e.g P2D, PT48H.

 * `retention_buffer_past_duration` - (Optional) Controls how far into the past writes to the namespace will be accepted.
 Should follow Rfc3339 e.g P2D, PT48H.

-* `retention_period_duration` - (Required) Controls the duration of time that M3DB will retain data for the namespace.
+* `retention_period_duration` - (Optional) Controls the duration of time that M3DB will retain data for the namespace.
 Should follow Rfc3339 e.g P2D, PT48H.

 * `snapshot_enabled` - (Optional) Defines whether M3DB will create snapshot files for this namespace.